genestack/user-docs/docs/user-guide/quick-start/contributor-api.md

 Upload the sample metadata TSV file that contains the list of experimental samples and corresponding attributes.

 1. **Access API Endpoints**
-    * Navigate to the API documentation from the main dashboard by clicking on **"API Documentation"**.
+    * Navigate to the API documentation from the main dashboard by clicking on **API Documentation**.
    This opens a new window displaying the data model and specific endpoints for each action.
 2. Find the **Job** endpoint to upload samples.
-3. **Import Sample Metadata**: Select the endpoint **Import a group of sample metadata objects from a TSV file** (`/api/v1/jobs/import/samples`).
+3. **Import Sample Metadata**: Select the endpoint **Import a group of sample metadata objects from a TSV file** (`POST /api/v1/jobs/import/samples`).
 Review the requirements for the file to be recognized and uploaded.

     ![API Main](quick-start-images/post-samples.png)
     <figcaption>Click Import a group of sample metadata objects from a TSV file to upload a sample metadata file and activate it by clicking <strong>Try it out</strong></figcaption>